 Wood products manufacturers use biomass from manufacturing and sustainable forestry operations to produce energy, providing significant carbon-reducing benefits to the environment.
-In fact, on average, 75 percent of the energy from AWC member facilities is generated from carbon-neutral biomass.
+In fact, on average, over 75 percent of the energy from AWC member facilities is generated from carbon-neutral biomass.
+Congress has passed legislation to provide regulatory certainty regarding the carbon neutrality of forest-derived biomass, and in April 2018, EPA issued a policy to treat biogenic carbon dioxide (CO2) emissions from the combustion of forest biomass at stationary sources as carbon neutral.

-As forests grow, carbon dioxide (CO2) is removed from the atmosphere via photosynthesis.
-The CO2 absorbed by trees is converted into organic carbon, stored in wood biomass, and oxygen is returned to the atmosphere.
-Trees release their stored carbon as a number of compounds, including CO2, when they die, decay or are combusted, completing the carbon cycle.
-As noted, carbon in biomass returns to the atmosphere regardless of whether it is burned for energy, allowed to biodegrade naturally or lost in a forest fire.
+As forests grow, carbon dioxide (CO2) is removed from the atmosphere via photosynthesis and converted into organic carbon that is absorbed by trees that store it as wood (biomass).
+Trees then return oxygen to the atmosphere.
+Stored carbon is released from trees as a number of compounds, including that same CO2, when they die, decay or are combusted, completing the carbon cycle.
+As noted, carbon in biomass returns to the atmosphere in some form regardless of whether it is burned for energy, allowed to biodegrade naturally or lost in a forest fire.

-The broad forest products industry is the largest producer and user of bioenergy of any industrial sector and has long-standing operations in the United States.
-The creation and use of biomass energy in wood products mills is integral to the manufacture of products such as lumber, panels and engineered wood products.
-Wood products mills convert biomass residuals to energy while manufacturing carbon-sequestering biobased products that are useful to society.
+The broad forest products industry is the largest producer and user of bioenergy (energy from biomass) of any industrial sector and has long-standing operations in the United States.
+The creation and use of biomass energy in wood products mills is integral to the manufacture of everyday products such as lumber, wood panels and engineered wood products.
+These mills convert biomass residuals to energy while manufacturing carbon-sequestering biobased products that are useful to society.
 Carbon benefits from the forest products industry include:

 - providing biomass power by utilizing forest and mill residuals;